-When you integrate, you learn about life in the Netherlands.
+Are you new to the Netherlands?
+You may have to integrate.
+You will then learn about life in the Netherlands.
 You will also learn Dutch.
-The municipality helps you with this.
+The municipality will help you with this.

 Approach